jmmaloney4/Science-Project-Fall-2014/Experiment.md

 ### Merge Sort

 Merge Sort splits the list in half, then calls itself to sort each half.
+Then when each list is only one item, the list is sorted and it returns.